randomwalk94/blogdemo/content/post/vim.md

 A little bit of history: Vim stands for **Vi IMproved**.
 It was created by [Bram Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar) as a clone from, you guess it, [vi](https://en.wikipedia.org/wiki/Vi) text editor of [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy).

 The philosophy behind vi is to never take your hands off the keyboard while typing.
-I admit the guilty of using the mouse sometimes, but that's just for convenience.
+I admit the guilt of using the mouse sometimes, but that's just for convenience.

 Oh, to exit Vim, type `:q`, or `:q!`, or maybe, `:x`.